 If you are not a US citizen but do reside in the USA you can still apply for an Afghan visa at the DC consulate.
 You will need to send in a copy of your Green card, valid alien registration card or valid U.S. resident visa.

 If you are a dual citizen of the USA and another country you can apply for your Afghan visa on your other passport (likely cheaper than a visa for US citizens).
 Just send a scan of your US passport as well.
 My friend who went with me in 2018 is also an Irish citizen and this is what she did.

 The DC Consulate usually issues 30 days single entry visas that are valid beginning the day they issue it to you.
 You can then enter Afghanistan at any time in the next 90 days.
-Even if you enter 89 days later you are still clear to stay 30 days.
+I have on certain occasions been given a 90 day single entry visa valid for a six month period.

 Without asking we were issued 90 day single entry visas that were valid for entry for the next 180 days, so it is possible to get a longer visa- just make sure and ask if you really want to make sure you can get it.

 The Afghan Wakhan was an amazing and interesting place to travel.

 Oh, and did I mention I did it solo?
 Yeah, I did it solo.
 And in case you forgot, I’m a girl.
 Well actually a woman I guess, or we could say, female, whatever.
 Yes, a solo woman CAN visit Afghanistan!